 Instead, we now send our automated emails showing your business name in the sender line, but using firstname.lastname@example.org as the sending email address.

-We include your email address in the "reply-to" header, which tells email programs that if a customer clicks "reply", the reply should be sent to you and not us.
+We include your email address in the "reply-to" header, which tells email programs that if a customer clicks "reply", the reply should be sent to you, and not to us.

 99% of email programs will recognize the "reply-to" and will route customer replies directly to you.

-A handful of email programs (eg, AOL, Yahoo Mail for Android) have not yet implemented "reply-to" functionality, so they will route customer replies to us.
+A small number of outdated email programs (eg, AOL Mobile and Yahoo Mobile) don't yet support "reply-to" functionality, so they may mistakenly route customer replies to us.

 Not to worry, in these cases we'll forward those customer replies back to you.

-As a result of this improvement our spam rate is incredibly low -- your automated emails are successfully delivered 99.99% of the time.
+As a result of this improvement, your automated emails are successfully delivered 99.99% of the time.